Once a picture is inserted within PowerPoint, any manipulations you make to that picture are strictly only on the

 - Open your presentation, and navigate to the required slide where you have already

-picture.
-If your picture has not already customized, go ahead and apply some changes.
+picture has not already customized, go ahead and apply some changes.
 The picture that you see within

 Figure 1, below has been

 Figure 1: Customized picture selected

 - Make sure you select the picture so that you see the a contextual Picture Tools Format tab in the

-as shown highlighted in red within Figure 1, above.
+red within Figure 1, above.

 all the time -- they make an appearance only when you are working with a particular slide object which can be edited using

 - Within the Picture Tools Format tab, click the down-arrow (highlighted in

-you can see in Figure 2, below.
+access the Reset Picture drop-down gallery that you can see in Figure 2, below.

 Figure 2: Reset Picture drop-down gallery